 There are three clear opportunities when looking to grow sales during the busy season.
 These are:

 - Tell your customers about your online store!
 Be upfront about how the online option will make things better for them.
-It's the time of year when they are most time poor: shopping online helps with this and they are likely to spend more with your business out of convenience when it means they can have it ready for pick up or delivered at a time that suits them.
+It's the time of year when they are most time-poor: shopping online helps with this and they are likely to spend more with your business out of convenience when it means they can have it ready for pick up or delivered at a time that suits them.

 To communicate this message to customers, in a memorable and friendly manner, we recommend printing flyers and distributing them in-store, along with a pitch from your in-store staff.
-This is the most cost-effective approach and customers are more likely to feel comfortable and act on the advice they receive, if it occurs in person.
+This is the most cost-effective approach and customers are more likely to feel comfortable and act on the advice they receive if it occurs in person.

 - The 'Offers' feature of Myfoodlink is your friend.
 Many businesses take customer orders for seasonal items, such as hams and puddings, at Christmas time.
-The Myfoodlink platform includes an Offers feature which allows you to take these customer orders, and then accurately track sales, stock levels and deliveries using the system.
+The Myfoodlink platform includes an Offers feature that allows you to take these customer orders, and then accurately track sales, stock levels and deliveries using the system.

 When it comes to packing and dispatching the special orders, all the data you need is in one spot and is collated separately from your regular online sales so you can better track progress and sales revenue.